Shadow in the Cache: Unveiling and Mitigating Privacy Risks of KV-cache in LLM Inference: Attack Landscape: Input Reconstruction from KV-cache

-While KV-cache is crucial for enhancing the inference efficiency of LLMs, it concurrently introduces novel privacy vulnerabilities.
-The contextual information stored within KV-cache can contain private user data.
-Specifically, entries in the KV-cache often correspond directly to tokens in the user's input sequence.
-An attacker gaining access to this KV-cache information could potentially infer the original user input, thereby compromising user privacy.
+While the KV-cache serves as a cornerstone for efficient LLM inference, it concurrently introduces a critical and underexplored privacy surface.
+Unlike deep hidden states that represent fused semantic information, entries in the KV-cache maintain a direct, element-wise correspondence to the tokens in the user's input sequence.
+This structural characteristic implies that an adversary gaining access to the KV-cache does not merely obtain abstract embeddings, but potentially holds the raw materials to reverse-engineer the original user prompt.

-In this section, we aim to study an important research question: \emph{is an attacker able to conduct a prompt reconstruction attack to recover the user input from the KV-cache?} We first present the threat model of the attack.
-Subsequently, we propose two distinct attacks to achieve this goal.
+In this section, we investigate the central research question: \emph{Is an adversary able to reconstruct user inputs from the KV-cache?} We first define a realistic threat model grounded in modern cloud architectures, and subsequently detail three distinct attack vectors designed to exploit this vulnerabilities.